Certified eProgram for Risk Prevention

 Chapter 8: Relapse and Freedom from Addiction

-• (20:00) Having a Relapse?
+• Video: (20:00) Having a Relapse?
 (Relapse Prevention, Recovery and How to Overcome Addiction Relapse) - Teal Swan - - YouTube

 • Chapter 8 Quiz: Understanding and Managing Relapse